bardimnik/RaspberryPi/README.md

 ## VPN for Deluge only
 - Nearly impossible to do without a VM
+- Another way is to use a router with OpenWRT (Working on that...)

 ## Duckdns
 1. `mkdir ~/.duckdns && cd ~/.duckdns`